 - Organisation structure with clearly defined lines of responsibility and delegated authority which includes defined delegation of responsibilities to the Board Committees, the Management and the operating units; - The Audit Committee comprises Independent Non-Executive Directors of the Board and has full access to both the Outsourced Internal Auditors and External Auditors.
 Whenever necessary, the Audit Committee will also review and discuss with the Management on the actions taken on issues brought up by the Outsourced Internal Auditors and the External Auditors; - A regular review of the high-risk area of business processes by the Group's Outsourced Internal Auditors, which report directly to the Audit Committee, to assess the effectiveness of internal controls and to highlight any significant risk that may adversely affect the Group.
 The Audit Committee will monitor the status of the implementation of corrective actions to address internal control weaknesses, if any; - The effectiveness of the system of internal controls is also reviewed through the ISO 9001:2015 which is subject to review and audit that manages and controls the quality requirement of the Group's products and services.
-The demanding documentation requirements of the certification further ensure a trail of accountability in the Group; - · Quarterly and annual financial results are reviewed by the Audit Committee; - A regular review of the performance of the Group by the Directors at its meetings to ensure it is in line with the Group's overall objectives; - A budgeting process which establishes plans and targets against which performances are monitored on an on-going basis; - A management reporting system in place to facilitate timely generation and monitoring of financial information for management review and decision making; - Assessed the impact of Covid-19 pandemic on the Group's business operations and put in place the relevant Standard Operating Procedures across the business activities; and - In compliance with Section 17A of the Malaysian Anti-Corruption Commission Amendment Act 2018, the Group has established the Anti-Bribery and Corruption ("ABC") Policy as part of Anti-Bribery Management System of the Group to help prevent, detect and address bribery and corruption, by establishing a culture of integrity, transparency and compliance.
+The demanding documentation requirements of the certification further ensure a trail of accountability in the Group; - · Quarterly and annual financial results are reviewed by the Audit Committee; - A regular review of the performance of the Group by the Directors at its meetings to ensure it is in line with the Group's overall objectives; - A budgeting process which establishes plans and targets against which performances are monitored on an on-going basis; - A management reporting system in place to facilitate timely generation and monitoring of financial information for management review and decision making; and - In compliance with Section 17A of the Malaysian Anti-Corruption Commission Amendment Act 2018, the Group has established the Anti-Bribery and Corruption ("ABC") Policy as part of Anti-Bribery Management System of the Group to help prevent, detect and address bribery and corruption, by establishing a culture of integrity, transparency and compliance.
 The ABC Policy is published in the Company's website at www.arank.com.my.